-- Respiratory hygiene and cough etiquette refer to measures taken to reduce the spread of viruses via respiratory droplets produced when a person coughs or sneezes. - Disposable single use tissues should be used to cover the nose and mouth when sneezing, coughing or wiping and blowing the nose. - Used tissue should be disposed of promptly in the nearest foot operated waste bin. - Some residents may need assistance with containment of respiratory secretion.
-Those who are immobile will need a waste bag at hand for immediate disposal of the tissue such as a bag.
-Hands should be cleaned with either soap and water or an Alcohol Based Hand Rub (ABHR) after coughing sneezing, using tissues or after contact with respiratory secretions and contaminated objects.
+- Respiratory hygiene and cough etiquette refer to measures taken to reduce the spread of viruses via respiratory droplets produced when a person coughs or sneezes - Disposable single-use tissues should be used to cover the nose and mouth when sneezing, coughing or wiping and blowing the nose - Used tissue should be disposed of promptly in the nearest foot operated waste bin - Some residents may need assistance with containment of respiratory secretions.
+Those who are immobile will need a waste bag at hand for immediate disposal of the tissue.
+Hands should be cleaned with either soap and water or ABHR after coughing sneezing, using tissues or after contact with respiratory secretions and contaminated objects

-Staff and residents should be advised to keep hands away from their eyes, mouth and nose.
+Staff and residents should be advised to try to avoid touching their eyes, mouth and nose